 Proctoring: For objective assessments critical to the learning outcomes for an online course, consider using the MiraCosta Proctoring Center.
 For students at a distance, the Proctoring Center can help to establish proctoring in other locations.
-[Note: during remote instruction in spring 2020, the Proctoring Center is not an option since the campus is closed to students.]
-You may also consider the use of an online proctoring technology; Proctorio is available to MiraCosta faculty for this purpose, but only through Spring 2020.
+[Note: during spring 2021, the Proctoring Center will have limited availability.
+Consider using Zoom to proctor objective online assessments yourself.]

 Code of Conduct and Instructor Leadership: Discuss with students the reasons why academic integrity is important.
 Emphasize the benefits (and pleasures!) of truly engaging with course material and learning, rather than focusing on grades.
 Have students sign or even jointly develop a statement summarizing the expectations and requirements for academic honesty.
 You might also refer to MiraCosta’s